 Advanced Folding (Patrons)

-A prerequisite lesson may be recommended; see the Comfort & Configuration tab.
+A prerequisite lesson may be helpful; see the Comfort & Configuration tab below.

 Back-lying, knees bent, drawing the head, elbows, and knees toward each other in different combinations, followed by more advanced variations.
 Improve the folding and unfolding of the body through refining coordination of the flexor muscles with the simultaneously lengthening extensors.
 Includes detailed work with the hips and eventually lengthening the hamstrings while flexing elsewhere.